-Freight transportation dominated our activities in the 1980’s and 1990’s, and played an important formative role in our approach to modeling.
+Freight transportation dominated our activities in the 1980’s and 1990’s, with projects running right up to 2020.
+This problem class played an important formative role in our approach to modeling.
 Uncertainty is very important in freight transportation, and was central in our development of the tools of approximate dynamic programming for high dimensional stochastic optimization problems.

 Some of our more notable activities have included:

 - Locomotive planning at Norfolk Southern Railroad with PLASMA – Approximate dynamic programming has produced what appears to be the first production optimization model for locomotives for a North American freight railroad.
 PLASMA is used for both strategic and tactical planning (winner, Best Paper prize from Society for Transportation Science and Logistics, 2015)